Formation and Evolution of Compact Object Binaries in AGN Disks: Method

 \subsubsection{Stellar and BH components}

 We categorize stars and BHs by whether they reside within or orbit outside of the AGN disk.
 These components are referred to as the disk stellar, the spherical stellar, the disk BH, and the anisotropic BH components (Figure~\ref{fig:components}).
 We assume that stars are initially spherically distributed, and the velocity of stars follow a Maxwell-Boltzman distribution with no net rotation, while BHs are initially distributed with some degree of net rotation (see justification below).
 Due to the interaction with the AGN disk and star formation in the outer regions of the AGN disk, the number of BHs and stars in the AGN disk gradually increase.
 As a result, the BH and stellar density within the AGN disk rise.
 Thus the BH and stellar disk components form during the AGN phase (Figure~\ref{fig:components}).
-Since the mass outside of the AGN disk is dominated by stars (i.e. the spherical stellar component), we ignored the interaction of BHs/binaries with BHs orbiting outside of the AGN disk (i.e the anisotropic BH component) for simplicity.
+Since the mass outside of the AGN disk is dominated by stars (i.e. the spherical stellar component), we ignored the interaction of BHs/binaries with BHs orbiting outside of the AGN disk (i.e the anisotropic BH component) in the fiducial model for simplicity (but investigate their importance below, in Model~37).

 To compute the rates of various density and velocity-dependent processes (see \S~\ref{sec:bs}--\ref{sec:gbs} below), we calculate the number density ($n_\mathrm{c}$), the velocity dispersion ($\sigma_\mathrm{c}$), the average mass ($m_\mathrm{c}$), and the typical orbital height ($h_\mathrm{c}$) for each component in each radial cell in a grid.
 The spherical radial grid extends from $r_\mathrm{in}=10^{-4}$ to $r_\mathrm{out}=$5 pc, and is divided into $N_\mathrm{cell}=120$ cells uniformly on a log scale in the fiducial model.
 The dependence of results on $N_\mathrm{cell}$ is discussed in \S \ref{sec:dependence}.
 We neglect the possible effects related to migration traps, which may exist at $\lesssim 9\times 10^{-5}(M_\mathrm{SMBH}/4\times 10^6\,\Msun)$ pc for the model by \citet{Thompson05} \citep{Bellovary16}, just outside of the simulated domain.